dispread/documentation/content/applications/hr/payroll.rst

    :align: center
    :alt: Other input types for payroll.

-To create a new input type, click the :guilabel:`Create` button.
+To create a new input type, click the :guilabel:`New` button.
 Enter the :guilabel:`Description`, the :guilabel:`Code`, and which structure it applies to in the :guilabel:`Availability in Structure` field.
-Click the :guilabel:`Save` button to save the changes, or click :guilabel:`Discard` to delete the entry.

 .. image:: payroll/input-type-new.png
    :align: center